Back to Blog

 For context, the Gold Standard flavours are noticeably better across the board.
 Double Rich Chocolate from ON beats Chocolate Smooth from Myprotein easily.
 But again, you're paying for that improvement.

-SINGAPORE AVAILABILITY & PRICING
+SINGAPORE AVAILABILITY

-Store Price (1kg) Availability Notes
+Store Availability Speed Notes

-Myprotein.com $35-55 Best Watch for sales
+Myprotein.com Best 5–10 days Watch for sales, hit shipping minimum

-Shopee $38-45 Variable Check expiry dates
+Shopee Variable 2–5 days Check expiry dates carefully

-Lazada $40-50 Good Delivery can be slow
+Lazada Good 3–7 days Delivery can be slow during sales

 Amazon is the most reliable option.
-Prices stay fairly consistent around $42-48, and with Prime you get it in 1-2 days.
+Prices stay fairly consistent and with Prime you get it in 1-2 days.
 No guessing if it's genuine or checking expiry dates like with some Shopee sellers.

 Physical stores are disappointing.
 Guardian and Watsons stock maybe 2-3 flavours at premium prices.
 Even the supplement shops at gym buildings like Fitness First don't carry much Myprotein stock.